stahlfaust/SIT-Unofficial-Launcher-stahl/README.md

  7. Go to "Tools" and click "Install SIT".
  8. Select the version you want and click "Install".
  9. Once the installation is completed you can connect to the server from "Play".
+## Credits
+Most of the logic was made originally by paulov-t.
+This was meant as a re-write to make it more accessible.